mattgalczynski/eazyest-gallery/readme.txt

 == Upgrade Notice ==

+= 0.1.4 =
+* Added tags to individual photos.
+* Added template files for TwentyFourteen theme.
+* Changed page slug for the breadcrumbs to work properly with extra option in the settings panel.
+* Added the ability to change the text of the "slideshow" and "more thumbnails" buttons in the settings panel.

 = 0.1.0 =
 * __0.1.0__ is stable enough

 == Changelog ==

+= 0.1.4 =
+* Added tags to individual photos.
+* Added template files for TwentyFourteen theme.
+* Changed page slug for the breadcrumbs to work properly with extra option in the settings panel.
+* Added the ability to change the text of the "slideshow" and "more thumbnails" buttons in the settings panel.

+= 0.1.1 =
+* Updated Camera slideshow from 1.3.3 to 1.3.4
+* Added the ability to add tags to individual photos

 = 0.1.0 =
 * Bug Fix: Match new or deleted folders when folder has new parent